marc-harary/MLP/README.md

-# nn
+# MLP
-Implementation of feed-forward fully connected neural network from scratch in Numpy.
+Implementation of feed-forward fully connected neural network from scratch in NumPy.